 I had lived in Amsterdam before I moved to Marrakech.
 No wonder why, on my second day in the city, I bought a bike.

 Where did I buy my bicycle?
 I bought my bike in the Bab El Khemis flea market.
-In this gigantic souk you can find all sorts of old things, it has workshops making furniture, bedding, pottery and metalwork alongside the market stalls and individuals with their wares laid out on the ground.
+In this gigantic souk, you can find all sorts of old things.
+It has workshops making furniture, bedding, pottery and metalwork alongside the market stalls and individuals with their wares laid out on the ground.

 My first bike cost 700 DH and was a good catch.
-My current bike cost 1200 DH (around 100 euro) and I have no regrets: it is a great Dutch style city bike, almost new, with gears, front basket and locks.
+My current bike cost 1200 DH (around 100 euro) and I have no regrets.
+It is a great Dutch-style city bike, almost new, with gears, front basket and locks.
 Even more, the seller even gave me the receipt with an original bike number, so it is a very legal, registered beauty.

-Marrakech is the first city in the African continent having the fully functioning bike-sharing scheme!
-Medina Bike Marrakesh is launched in partnership with UNIDO, GEF, the Ministry for the Environment of the Kingdom of Morocco and the town of Marrakesh.
-Medina Bike is an entity of the system operator Estates Vision, working in partnership with Smoove SAS, bike-sharing specialist.
+Marrakech is the first city in the African continent having the functioning bike-sharing scheme!
+The Medina Bike Marrakesh project is launched in partnership with UNIDO, GEF, the Ministry for the Environment of the Kingdom of Morocco and the town of Marrakesh.
+Medina Bike is an entity of the system operator Estates Vision, working in partnership with Smoove SAS, the bike-sharing specialist.
 This project was organised for COP22, the UN Climate Change Conference, which took place in November 2016, in Marrakesh.